Acrylic Pour Painting - 15 Tips and Tricks

 10. Use the smallest Plastic Cups

 If you have little paint and a big cup, colors will mix and become muddy.
-Using appropriate size cup will reduce paint wastage.
-It is easier to combine paint and pouring medium in smaller cups, you can see if the paint is entirely mixed.
+Using an appropriate size cup will reduce paint wastage.
+It is easier to combine paint and pouring medium in smaller cups.
+This also helps in checking the if the paint is entirely mixed.

 11. Focus on One Thing

 As soon as you try acrylic pour art, you'll likely have a lot of fun that you'll be tempted to combine more colors and begin new paintings.
 Hold the temptation!
 Concentrate on one painting at a time and do not leave it incomplete.

 Learn one pour technique at a time.
 This will help you gain confidence in the basic techniques and pouring process before trying the next pour technique.

 Fluid Paintings are difficult to predict how the pattern will come until they are dry.
 Also, when you use a new brand of paints, medium, or other materials, results differ.

 I suggest that you keep at least three distinct sizes of cups around constantly.
 A small cup (4 oz or less), a medium cup (8 - 12 ounces), and a large cup (16 - 20 ounces).
 Every technique requires different amounts of paint.